Glaze defects

-Glaze defects are any flaws in the surface quality of a ceramic glaze, its physical structure or its interaction with the body.
+Glaze defects are any perceived flaws in the surface quality of a ceramic glaze, its physical structure or its interaction with the body.
+What counts as a "defect" can be subjective depending on the ceramic tradition.
+For example, while crawling is often seen as undesirable, it is a characteristic feature of white Shino ware, known as yuzu-hada or "yuzu skin" due to its resemblance to the peel of the said fruit.
+In Japanese pottery, crackles in the ceramic glaze may also deepen in colour with use over time, e.g. from tea stains, much like the patina on copper objects.

-Body/glaze interaction problems
+Glaze and body mismatch

-Glaze defects can be as a result of the incompatibility of the body and the selected glaze.
-Examples including Crazing and Peeling.
+Certain glaze defects are a result of differences in the thermal expansion coefficient of the glaze and the clay body.

 Crazing

 Crazing is a spider web pattern of cracks penetrating the glaze.
 It is caused by tensile stresses greater than the glaze is able to withstand.
 Common reasons for such stresses are: a mismatch between the thermal expansions of glaze and body; from moisture expansion of the body; and in the case of glazed tiles fixed to a wall, movement of the wall or of the bonding material used to fix the tile to the wall.

 The cracks can allow the ingress of water into the cracks.
 Once fired, ware tends to be more resistant to crazing due to better development of the glaze/body interfacial layer, which reduces stress gradients between the glaze and body.

 In pottery a distinction is often made between crazing, as an accidental defect, and "crackle", which is when the same phenomenon, often strongly accentuated, is produced deliberately.
 The Chinese in particular enjoyed the random effects of crackle, though it spans a spectrum: in Ru ware it is a tolerated feature of most pieces, but not sought, while in Guan ware a strong crackle is a desired effect.